rooftop-media/quickshapes/README.md

 - The 📖 [User Guide](#user-guide) describes how to use QuickShapes in your project.

 - The 🗺 [Blueprint](#blueprint) is a step-by-step tutorial on how to remake QuickShapes.
+  It explores some common patterns in [KitchenWare](https://github.com/rooftop-media/kw) software development.

 <br/><br/><br/><br/>
 <br /><br /><br /><br />